 Some sexually transmitted diseases, such as pubic lice and genital warts, can only be diagnosed by a healthcare provider.
 Your doctor will need to perform an exam to check for lice or warts on your skin.

-When done correctly, an at-home STD test is as accurate as an in-clinic test.
+When done correctly, at-home STD tests are as accurate as an in-clinic test.
 When you think about it, the only real difference is that you’re collecting your own sample rather than a doctor or nurse.
-No STI test is 100% foolproof, but data shows that at-home test kits are just as accurate as tests carried out by a healthcare provider (90% accuracy).
+No STD tests are 100% foolproof, but data shows that at-home test kits are just as accurate as tests carried out by a healthcare provider (90% accuracy).

-Research also found that at-home STD test kits are an effective way to increase the number of people that are testing for STDs, which is key to preventing the spread of infections.
-So not only are home STI test kits accurate, but they also make it easier for people to stay on top of their sexual health!
+Research also found that at-home STD tests are an effective way to increase the number of people that are testing for STDs, which is key to preventing the spread of infections.
+So not only are at-home STD tests accurate, but they also make it easier for people to stay on top of their sexual health!

 When ordering an at-home STD test, check the test’s credentials.
 The Evvy Vaginal Health Test is a Clinical Laboratory Improvement Amendments (CLIA)-validated test performed at a CAP, CLEP, and CLIA-certified lab.

-Pros and cons of using an at-home STI test kit
+Pros and cons of using at-home STI test kits

-Some of the advantages of using a home STD test are:
+Some of the advantages of home STD testing are:

 • Comfort: you can take the test in your own home.